aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/image-format-conversion/convert-cdr-to-psd-multipage/_index.md

 Before we dive into the conversion process, make sure you have the following prerequisites in place:

 1. Aspose.Imaging for .NET: Ensure that you have Aspose.Imaging for .NET installed and set up in your development environment.
-You can download it from the official website at [Download Aspose.Imaging for .NET](https://releases.aspose.com/imaging/net/).
+You can download it from the   website at [Download Aspose.Imaging for .NET](https://releases.aspose.com/imaging/net/).

 2. Sample CDR File: You'll need a sample CDR file that you want to convert into PSD multipage format.
 Make sure you have a CDR file ready for this tutorial.